chinmay002/Hackathon--Cross-Sell/README.md

 Cross-selling is prevalent in various domains and industries including banks.
 For example, credit cards are cross-sold to people registering a savings account.
 In ecommerce, cross-selling is often utilized on product pages, during the checkout process, and in lifecycle campaigns.
 It is a highly-effective tactic for generating repeat purchases, demonstrating the breadth of a catalog to customers.
 Cross-selling can alert users to products they didn't previously know you offered, further earning their confidence as the best retailer to satisfy a particular need.

 # Approach
- cross validation with 5 folds for both Catboost and LGBM
+1>cross validation with 5 folds for both Catboost and LGBM
- Blending : Mean of Catboost and LGBM
+2>Blending : Mean of Catboost and LGBM